 The Agency has formed a User Working Group which has representatives covering reporting organisations from a variety of industries and of different sizes and structures.
-During 2015-16 this group was called upon for input into changes necessary due to implementation of the amendments to Workplace Gender Equality (Matters in relation to Gender Equality Indicators) Instrument 2013 (No. 1) (the Legislative Instrument).
+During 2016-17 this group was called upon for input into changes to simplify the reporting questionnaire.

-Gender equality educators' roundtable s are conducted bi-annually.
+Gender equality educators' roundtables are conducted bi-annually.
 These events assist to identify emerging gender equality issues and opportunities for collaboration to fulfil the legislative requirement to support employers to improve gender equality outcomes.
+In 2016-17 the roundtables were conducted in July and December with the insights gleaned informing the Agency's overall education strategy.